TheUnifiedDoctor/unified-doctor/README.md

 The books are currently being developed into audiobooks & audioplays; if you're a voice actor interested in getting involved we'd love to have you - no experience (just enthusiam) required.

 Benefits such as having an acting credit listed on IMDb, adding a widely distributed story to your portfolio and a modest payment of $1 (required to be a "professional") are just a few of the things you'll get in return.
-Email us at `audiobooks@unified.doctor` for more information.
+Read this [Information](https://unified.doctor/TALENT) or Email us at `audiobooks@unified.doctor` for more information.
 As this is a non-profit labour-of-love unfortunately we can't engage professionals with the subsequent professional fees that are involved.

 ---